-Under our statutory obligation to provide a public health advice service to our local NHS clinical commissioning group (CCG), this also extends to people resident in Cambridgeshire and Peterborough CCG’s area or registered with one of the CCG’s general practices.
+Under our statutory obligation to provide a public health advice service to NHS Cambridgeshire and Peterborough, this also extends to people resident in Cambridgeshire and Peterborough or registered with one of the area’s general practices.

 We will process your data on the basis that the processing is necessary in providing services as part of our public task, namely the public health responsibilities set out in law.

 Special category data (such as information about your health) will be processed on the basis that it is necessary for the provision of health or social care or treatment or the management of health or social care systems and services, for reasons of public interest in the area of public health or for archiving purposes in the public interest, scientific or historical research purposes or statistical purposes.

 We collect data to enable us to provide direct care services to you where you request this.
 The precise details held will depend on the services you are receiving from Public Health or an organisation commissioned to provide services on our behalf.
 The specific details collected will be explained when you start the relevant service.
 The standard identifiers used are: NHS number, Name, Date of Birth and Postcode.

 We also receive some data, containing identifiers, to enable us to carry out Public Health functions that are not related to direct care.
 Some of these data are provided to us under specific data access agreements and an example of this is provided below in the section about access to NHS Digital Civil Registration Data (covering data about births and deaths in our area).

 Information that relates to an identifiable living individual is called personal data.
 This could be one piece of data, e.g. a person’s name or a collection of data, such as name, address and date of birth.